-When you're living with RA, there are days you feel OK, but you wouldn't call them "good days."
+When you have RA, there are some days you feel OK, but you wouldn't call them "good days."
 You don't feel at the top of your game.
 It might mean it’s time to take a fresh look at how you handle RA.

-Are you getting regular checkups and seeing a specialist?
+Do you get regular checkups and see a specialist?

 The therapist can show you the safest ways to move your body for everyday tasks, like lifting a box, to help protect your joints.
 They can also teach you exercises to do at home safely.
 You want to build strength without overdoing it and triggering a flare.

 Have you tried Pilates, tai chi, or yoga?